scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ### Optional Braces Around Template Bodies

 The Scala grammar uses the term _template body_ for the definitions of a class, trait, object, given instance or extension that are normally enclosed in braces.
-The braces around a template body can also be omitted by means of the following rule:
+The braces around a template body can also be omitted by means of the following rule

 If at the point where a template body can start there is a `:` that occurs at the end of a line, and that is followed by at least one indented statement, the recognized